Laurie Boyer

-Laurie A. Boyer is an American biomedical engineer who is a professor at the Massachusetts Institute of Technology.
-Her research considers embryonic stem cells and cardiac development.
+Laurie A. Boyer is an American biologist who is a Professor at the Massachusetts Institute of Technology.
+Her research focuses on the regulation of cell fate decisions and how faulty regulation leads to disease using human stem cells and mice as models.

 Early life and education

-Boyer is from western Massachusetts.
-She became interested in science and biology whilst at high school.
+Boyer is from Western Massachusetts.
+She became interested in science and biology while in high school.
 She was an undergraduate student at Framingham State University where she studied biomedical sciences.
-She moved to the University of Massachusetts Chan Medical School, where she researched chromatin remodeling enzymes.
-She earned a doctorate at Saint Louis University, where she investigated safety cultures in the aviation and healthcare sectors.
-She worked as a postdoctoral research at the MIT Whitehead Institute.
+She earned her PhD at the University of Massachusetts Chan Medical School, where she researched chromatin remodeling enzymes.
+Boyer was a postdoctoral researcher at the MIT Whitehead Institute.

 Research and career

-Boyer investigates cardiac development, and how different genes affect heart development.
-In particular, she has investigated cardiomyocytes and how they repeatedly contract and relax.
-An overarching question of her research is how cardiomyocytes assemble into their apparatus for contacting.
-She has studied heart development in people with Trisomy-21, half of whom have heart defects.
-The most common condition is an Atrioventricular septal defect.
-Boyer worked with Angelika Amon to identify the faulty signals in Trisomy-21 cardiac cells that can damage heart development.
+Boyer focuses on how cells make decisions early in development to give rise to tissues and organs and how faulty regulation leads to disease with a focus on the heart.